SandorTeleki/inspiredvanillawebprojects/README.md

 ## Intro:

 Mini projects built with HTML5, CSS & JS.
-The first twenty projects were based on the project repository linked above.
-I tried to add my own spin to each of the original projects, and then created a few new projects based on what caught my interest.
+The first twenty projects were based on the project repository linked below.
+I tried to add my own spin to each of the original projects.
+Afterwards, I created a few new projects based on what caught my interest.
 All the projects were gathered into this repository, and are hosted through GitHub pages as a quick hosting and demo solution.

 Projects inspired by the course: https://github.com/bradtraversy/vanillawebprojects